bradgough/labs/HYCU/hycu_lab.rst

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image17.png

-10. Register the new Client to your Volume Group by using HYCU IP address or ISCSI Initiator Name*.
+10. Register the new Client to your Volume Group by using HYCU IP address or ISCSI Initiator Name.

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image18.png

-11. Expose that Volume Group as HYCU iSCSI target.
+11. Expose the Volume Group as a HYCU iSCSI target.
 IQN of the iSCSI storage device is located in Nutanix 		Volume Group properties - Target IQN Prefix.

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image19.png
 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image20.png

  ..
-Note :: To get iSCSI Initiator Name, in HYCU from the top right corner, Administration icon, select iSCSI Initiator.
+Note :: To get the ISCSI Initiator Name, in HYCU from the top right corner, Administration icon, select iSCSI Initiator.

   ..
-Note :: The target will be used to store backups made by HYCU, and it will also be a place restores will be carried out from.
+Note :: The target will be used to store backups made by HYCU, and it will also be where restores will be carried out from.
 Supported targets are:

 	- SMB
 	- NFS